ZPESystems/Salt/docs/FUNCTIONS.md

 ## salt.proxy.nodegrid.cli(command)

-Returns raw CLI output of the command passed as argument.
+Returns CLI output of the command passed as argument.

 In case of error, returns CLI error message.